pjungwir/postgres-temporal-talk/slides.md

 Note:

-- Instead of "temporal databases" maybe we should say "historical databases", because it's about tracking history.
-- (We could store future things too, but that's less common.)
+- A temporal database helps you anywhere you want to keep a history.

-- Accidentally changing history is especially acute in OLTP databases where everything is normalized.
+- Losing history is especially acute in OLTP databases where everything is normalized.
 - Almost every project I see the need.
-  - show slides
+  - Today people mostly ignore the problem and tolerate the errors.
   - product price:
     - stored on your `products` table
     - when you change it, your orders don't add up any more.
     - Of course everyone knows this, so they copy the price over to the `line_items` table.
     - But this is an ad hoc solution.
     - They aren't copying:
       - the product tags,
       - which countries the product was available in,
       - the product's vendor's commission
       - cost of inventory is really hard too
     - In practice very few companies can re-generate their 2016 sales report and get the same answers as before.
   - real estate:
     - when did the property change?
   - employees
     - You can't give a database talk without an employees table.
     - You might want to know their salary history, their former positions, former projects, etc.
   - questionnaires:
     - For 20 years I've been building the same app over and over:
       - I call it "some users design forms, some users fill out forms."
       - I bet a lot of you have been building this thing too.
     - So what happens when you revise a question?
     - What if you're asking for Ethnicity and you change the possible answers?
     - In a normalized database you lose history, and sense can turn into nonsense.
-- Today people just tolerate the errors.
 - Retaining correct history requires foresight:
   - Copying product price to the line item.
-  - Someone told me about a major fast food restaurant that wanted to brag about how much healthier their mayonnaise had become over time, but when they went to look up the details they found they no longer had the data.
+  - Mayonnaise
 - Even when they solve it, they aren't aware of the 30 years of research, so they apply an ad hoc solution.